Cruising & Wildlife watching on the Small Isles

 As you motor underway to your next destination, keep your binoculars close and your eyes peeled.
 Skipper Iain is well versed with a beady eye to spot marine life on the horizon and you’ll often hear him shouting to guests excitedly from the bridge to come and share his wildlife spots!

-Wildlife watching and cruising around the islands boasts a plethora of anchorages and remote mooring buoys.
+Wildlife watching and cruising around the coasts of Skye boasts a plethora of anchorages and remote mooring buoys.
+Explore the dramatic Loch Scavaig and walk through Loch Coruisk on Skye and eat dinner against the stunning backdrop of the Cuillin Mountains.
 It has a large resident colony of Harbour seals and you may well spot red deer, Golden and White Tailed eagles and Otters are frequent visitors to the riverbanks and shores here.

 There are frequent encounters with Common, Bottlenose & Whitebeak dolphins onboard these trips, and Risso & White-sided dolphins are also occasionally sighted.
 Basking sharks have been scarce the last few years but are still seen and seem to be returning – and we know the hot spots!
 There are plenty of whales in this part of the world too.
 Our most common encounters are with Minke – Humpbacks are a less frequent visitor, while the real star of the show is the resident pod of Orca if you’re lucky enough to see them gliding through the water.
 So keep your eyes peeled and have your binoculars at the ready!